bharrisau/bharrisau.github.io/_posts/2013-10-11-toolchain-kinetis-KL25.markdown

 My target board should be arriving soon, so I'll have something to test with.

 ### P.S. building a custom mbed library
-For anyone loking how to modify mbed for a smaller KL25 version, this is what I did.
+For anyone looking how to modify mbed for a smaller KL25 version, this is what I did.

 Update MKL25Z4.ld for 64kB flash/8kB RAM.
 1/4 of the RAM is before 0x20000000, and mbed wants me to not use the first 0xC0 of it.